kompakt/godisko-release-batch/readme.md

     + Task end
     + Task final

-+ `php example/selection-tester/run.php`
++ `php example/selection-adder/run.php`

 "Select" some packshots by saving their name into a file.
-Selections can be used to perform actions in multiple steps (eg select some packshots and then segregate them into a separate batch etc)
+Selections are used to specify one or more packshots to be moved or copied to a new batch

++ `php example/selection-lister/run.php`

+List the currently "selected" packshots

++ `php example/selection-copier/run.php`

+Create a new batch directory in the same drop directory and copy the "selected" packshots into it

 ## Tests